govtmirror/cybergis-client-spec/README.md

 This repository contains specifications for CyberGIS client applications.
 These specifications are currently only implemented for OpenLayers 2.13.

-CyberGIS Client applications are configured using three file: a properties file, a layer prototype file (proto file), and a cartography file (carto file).
+CyberGIS Client applications are configured using three file: (a properties file)[#properties], a layer prototype file (proto file), and a cartography file (carto file).
 The specifications for each of these files should be compatabile for each version number.

 ### Cascading